xlwings/xlwings-server/docs/examples.md

 ## VBA, Office Scripts, and Google Apps Script

-These Excel integrations only support custom scripts.
+These integrations only support custom scripts.
 Please have a look at the respective tutorial on how to run the `hello_world` example:

 - [](vba_integration.md)
 - [](officescripts_integration.md)